 - Streamed on at least 12 different broadcast days

-- An average viewership of 75 viewers.
+- Average viewership of 75 viewers.
 Concurrent viewership excludes hosts, raids, and embeds

 But unlike the Affiliate program, becoming eligible for being a Partner does not guarantee you will become a Partner.
 Once you are eligible, you can apply by submitting the Partner application form.
 The applications are then reviewed manually by the Twitch Partnerships team.
 It can them around 7 business days to get back.
 The good part is, even if your application is declined, you can apply again in the future.